 - Other relatives who qualify for immediate-relative status

-The IR-5 visa pertains specifically to parents of United States citizens aged 21 years or older.
+The IR-5 visa category pertains specifically to parents of United States citizens aged 21 years or older.
 Therefore, if you are an American citizen aged 21 years or older and your parent is not a United States citizen (and is living outside the United States currently), then your parent may qualify for an IR-5 visa.

 There are also criteria for the adult child whose parent would receive an IR-5 visa.
 The child must: